msamsami/wnb/README.md

 ```

 ## Getting started ⚡️
-Here, we show how you can use the library to train general and weighted naive Bayes classifiers.
+Here, we show how you can use the library to train general (mixed) and weighted naive Bayes classifiers.

 ### General naive Bayes